 We may support bona fide, independent, educational, scientific or policy-making conferences sponsored by outside organizations ("third party conferences") if they promote scientific knowledge, medical advancement or the delivery of effective healthcare.

-If you wish to support or organize a conference, you must receive advance approval from the Office of Ethics and Compliance, or if in Europe, consult Legal and Compliance Staff - Europe.
+If you wish to support or organize a conference, you must receive advance approval from the Chief Compliance and Corporate Integrity Officer or if in Europe, consult Legal and Compliance Staff - Europe.